Quantum Energy Lines and the optimal output ergotropy problem

-\end{theorem} We finally remark that for one-mode BGCs one identifies three different examples of PI maps~\cite{caruso_onemode}: the lossy thermal channel $\loss_{\eta,N}$, describing the interaction with a thermal environment of mean photon number $N\geq 0$ through a beam-splitter of transmissivity $\eta\in [0,1]$ ($X = \sqrt{\eta} I_2$; $Y = (1-\eta)(2N+1) I_2$); the amplification thermal channel $\amp_{\mu,N}$, describing the interaction with a thermal environment through a linear optical amplifier coupling of gain $\mu\geq 1$ ($X = \sqrt{\mu} I_2$; $Y = (\mu-1) (2N+1)I_2$); and the additive classical noise channel $\noise$ describing a random displacement of the signal in the phase space ($X = I_2$; $Y = 2N I_2$).
-From our analysis hence follows that constraining the input energy to be less or equal than $E$, the maximum ergotropy (and total ergotropy) achievable at the output of these lines are respectively $\ergo^{(\max)}_E(\loss_{\eta,N}) = \eta E$, $\ergo^{(\max)}_E(\amp_{\mu,N}) = \mu E$, and $\ergo^{(\max)}_E(\noise) = E$ -- see~\cite{SM} for details.
-Notice that the reported values do not depend upon $N$ and exhibit the multiplicative behaviour found in~\cite{tirone2021kelly} where an optimization of the output ergotropy for $\loss_{\eta,N}$ and $\amp_{\mu,N}$ was performed on the restricted setting of Gaussian inputs.
+\end{theorem} It is easy to notice that in this scenario Theorem \ref{theorem1} is a special instance (s=0) of the result above. \\ All one-mode PI-BGCs can be expressed as compositions of three maps~\cite{caruso_onemode}: the lossy thermal channel $\loss_{\eta,N}$, describing the interaction with a thermal environment of mean photon number $N\geq 0$ through a beam-splitter of transmissivity $\eta\in [0,1]$ ($X = \sqrt{\eta} I_2$; $Y = (1-\eta)(2N+1) I_2$); the amplification thermal channel $\amp_{\mu,N}$, describing the interaction with a thermal environment through a linear optical amplifier of gain $\mu\geq 1$ ($X = \sqrt{\mu} I_2$; $Y = (\mu-1) (2N+1)I_2$); and the additive classical noise channel $\noise$ describing a random displacement of the signal in the phase space ($X = I_2$; $Y = 2N I_2$).
+It follows that, constraining the input energy to be $\en(\dstate) \leq E$, the maximum ergotropy (and total ergotropy) achievable at the output are respectively $\ergo^{(\max)}_E(\loss_{\eta,N}) = \eta E$, $\ergo^{(\max)}_E(\amp_{\mu,N}) = \mu E$, and $\ergo^{(\max)}_E(\noise) = E$ -- see~\cite{SM} for details.
+Notice that the reported values do not depend upon $N$ and exhibit the multiplicative behaviour found in~\cite{tirone2021kelly}, where an optimization of the output ergotropy for $\loss_{\eta,N}$ and $\amp_{\mu,N}$ was performed on the restricted setting of Gaussian inputs.